Photo: Pacific Seed Bank

 Are weed seeds illegal?

-Right now, cannabis strains are somewhat isolated in the regions they are bred and created, as they can’t be transported beyond state lines.
+Right now, cannabis strains are somewhat isolated in the regions where they are bred and created, as they can’t be transported beyond state lines.
 For example, even though recreational weed is legal at the state level in both California and Oregon, moving a plant from one of those states to the other is illegal at the federal level.
-This forces cannabis growers and breeders to operate within the confines of a specific state.
+This means that people who grow and breed cannabis have to stay within the boundaries of a single state.

 That’s not to say that a strain bred in California won’t end up in Oregon—it happens all the time, but it is technically illegal, according to federal law.